Combinatorial proof for the rationality of the bivariate generating series of maps in positive genus: Rationality of the generating series of cores and schemes

 The proof of Theorem~\ref{thm:MirrorR} will be the purpose of the next two sections but we first explain why it concludes the bijective proof of Theorem~\ref{thm:bivExprRat}.

-For $\s\in \mathcal S$, its unrooted map (recall \cref{def:unroot}) is called an \emph{unrooted scheme}, and the set of unrooted schemes is denoted by $\overline{\mathcal{S}}$.
-As before, for any $\mathfrak{u} \in \mathcal{\bar S}$, we denote by $M_{\u}(z_\bullet,z_\circ)$ the generating series of maps which correspond to the unrooted scheme $\u$.
+For $\s\in \mathcal S$, its unrooted map $\mathfrak u$ (recall \cref{def:unroot}) is called an \emph{unrooted scheme}.
+As before, we denote by $M_{\u}(z_\bullet,z_\circ)$ the generating series of maps which correspond to the unrooted scheme $\u$.
 In other words, the image of these maps by the bijection given in Corollary~\ref{cor:refOp} are good maps that admit $\mathfrak{u}$ as unrooted scheme.

-\begin{theorem} For any unrooted scheme $\u\in\overline{\mathcal{S}}$, the generating series $M_{\u}(z_\bullet,z_\circ)$ is a rational function of the series $T_\bullet$ and $T_\circ$ defined in~\eqref{eq:dectree}.
+\begin{theorem} For any unrooted scheme $\u$, the generating series $M_{\u}(z_\bullet,z_\circ)$ is a rational function of the series $T_\bullet$ and $T_\circ$ defined in~\eqref{eq:dectree}.

 Hence, $M_g(z_\bullet,z_\circ)$ is also a rational function of $T_\bullet$ and $T_\circ$. \end{theorem}

 \begin{proof}

 \cref{lem:criterion,thm:symmetry} directly imply that the series $R_{\s}^{{\yy}}$ is a rational function of $t_\circ$ and $t_\bullet$.
 Fix now $\u$ in $\mathcal{\bar S}$.
 The number of unlabeled schemes that admit $\u$ as unrooted scheme is equal to $2g-|\mathring n_2(\u)|$ and is hence finite.
 It implies that $R_{\u}^{{\yy}}$ is also rational as a series in $t_\circ$ and $t_\bullet$.